21A35A0503/Natural-Disaster-Management/README.md

 This project contains Home Page which includes All Natural Disasters Information in each District of Andrapradesh.
 The Precautions Page Contains necessary precautions to be during natural disaster crises.
-The Survey Page includes QnA about disaters.
+The Survey Page includes QnA about disasters.
-The HealthBot includes information about health issues occured at the time of natural disasters.
+The HealthBot includes information about health issues occurred at the time of natural disasters.

 ## Features and Functionalities